-While it’s not practical with a car during your Florence 2 days stay, you might be on a longer Tuscany road trip and need to drive there.
+While it’s not practical with a car during your Florence 2 days stay, you might be on a longer road trip in Italy and need to drive there.

 The second most important train station in the city is Firenze Campo di Marte, which serves a lot of the international trains on top of the national trains.

 It takes 1 hour and 35 minutes by bus from Pisa, less than 3 hours from Rome, and less than an hour and a half from Bologna.

 YOU MIGHT ALSO LIKE:

-Best time to go to Florence
+Best time to go to Florence in 2 days

 Sightseeing can get a tad hot but if you plan on going in this period, it means you have the best excuse to eat lots of gelato’s to keep cool!

-Spring and autumn
+Spring and fall

 April to June and September to October are the most pleasant months to go considering the weather and temperature.
 These are also the peak seasons, which means that there will be much more tourists around.

 Florence is a great place for a winter city break in Europe, though it does get fairly cold at night, days are still mild and often sunny.

 Headed to Siena too?
 Read my Siena itinerary here.

-Where to stay in Florence
+Where to stay for a weekend in Florence

 WHERE ARE YOU HEADING NEXT?